 A medium to large sized palette (or a butcher tray or white plate, etc).

-Paints: I suggest you bring the following: Ultramarine or cobalt blue; Prussian or Thalo or Antwerp blue, any green, any brown; alizarin crimson or any rose color; any yellow; and either Paynes Gray or Indigo.
+Paints: I suggest you bring the following: Ultramarine or cobalt blue; Prussian or Thalo or Antwerp blue, any green, any brown; alizarin crimson or quinacridone magenta or similar red; any yellow; and either Paynes Gray or Indigo.
+Other colors you can bring if you have them: neutral tint, Mineral Violet, Thalo or Winsor Green.
 If you have white gouache or acrylic, bring that also (or use mine).
 Also bring any other colors you love.

 A large (quart or so) water container.
 A large yogurt or mayonnaise container works well.